usgs/wdfn-blog/content/boxplot_defs.md

 Grouped boxplots
 ----------------

 We might also want to make grouped boxplots.
-In ggplot, it’s pretty easy to add a “fill” to the `aes` argument.
-Here we’ll plot temperature distributions at 4 USGS stations.
-We’ll group the measurements by a “daytime” and “nighttime” factor.
+In ggplot, it's pretty easy to add a "fill" to the `aes` argument.
+Here we'll plot temperature distributions at 4 USGS stations.
+We'll group the measurements by a "daytime" and "nighttime" factor.
 Temperature might be a parameter that would not be required to start at 0.

 ``` r
 library(dplyr)